 - Use Google Analytics to compare metrics on sessions, users, and engagement for a given time period.
 (Google Analytics → Acquisition → Overview → Organic Search).

 The big kinks are worked out after your new website is live—you’ve ensured traffic is flowing, your website is properly indexed, and any vital backlinks are being updated.
-You can now set to the task of giving your new website the ongoing attention it needs to ensure continued gains in rankings, traffic, and ultimately leads.
+You can now give your new website the ongoing attention it needs to ensure continued gains in rankings, traffic, and ultimately leads.
 It may require incorporating a few new habits into your web management routine, but a relaunch is an excellent time for introducing new processes that will provide overall improvements to your digital marketing.

 - Continue to update backlinks that still refer to old URLs.
 While you should have tackled your most valuable links in the first step of this process, you can now proceed to lower priority backlinks.
 Make it part of your web team’s routine to periodically check for broken backlinks and take the efforts to redirect or repair them.